 As the internet economy broadens, with products and services increasingly shifting to web platforms, it’s more important than ever to safeguard critical information and data from nefarious entities looking to make a quick buck.

-In this article, we’ll discuss the definition of cybersecurity, look at why it’s important, and offer some cybersecurity tips and recommendations.
+In this article, we’ll discuss cybersecurity’s definition, why it’s essential, and offer some tips for staying safe.

 [Keep up with the latest in privacy and security.
 Sign up for the ExpressVPN blog newsletter.]